leonkelvin2000/fianance2/README.md

 ### Final Project

-This is week 1 of the ReadMe describing our final project around the finance topic. *under development*
+This is week 1 of the ReadMe describing our final project around the finance topic. *Under development*